 Grass Run Farms is another collaboration of family farms.
 They use affidavits to trace the animals back to the grasses and farms they were raised on.
 Grass Run Farms believes in raising cows on grass for the health benefits, the environmental advantages of maintaining healthy soil and sequestering carbon, and the way the agricultural method treats livestock humanely.
 They produce hot dogs along with other types of sausages plus steaks, roasts, and fresh and frozen ground beef.

 In 1988, seven Wisconsin farmers in the Coulee region were fed up with industrial chemical farming taking over the American agriculture system.
 They created a cooperative of family farms known as CROPP (Coulee Region Organic Produce Pool).
 The coop later became Organic Valley, specializing in organic dairy.
-In 1996, they moved into the meat industry, creating a label which would eventually be called Organic Prairie.
+In 1996, they moved into the meat industry with Organic Prairie.
 They were the first in the industry to ban animal by-products from a cow’s diet.
-They also were instrumental in forming the standards for organic meat certification.
+Today, they’re a cooperative of over 2,000 farms in 34 states plus Canada and Australia.
 They launched their hot dogs in 2013.
-Other recent developments by the coop include the Mighty Organic brand, which has 100% grass fed beef jerky and bars and 100% grass fed milk.
+Other recent developments by the coop include the Mighty Organic brand, which has 100% grass fed beef jerky and bars, and a 100% grass fed milk.
 Today, they’re a cooperative of over 2,000 farms in 34 states plus Canada and Australia.

 Strauss started in 1937 as Strauss Brothers Packing, which provided high quality farm fresh meats to people in the Milwaukee neighborhood.
 About two decades later, it became an internationally known brand.
 Today, the company is run by Randy and Tim Strauss, who have evolved Strauss into partnering with family farms producing meat which is sustainable and humanely raised.
 They sell in supermarkets and have an online store where their hot dogs along with their cuts of grass fed beef and lamb can be ordered and delivered to your home.